Category Archives: Württemberg Royals

 Charlotte’s unfortunate aunt Caroline Matilda; Credit – Wikipedia

-Prior to King George’s first bout with what probably was porphyria in 1788, he had told his daughters that he would take them to Hanover and find husbands for them.
+Before King George’s first bout with what may have been porphyria in 1788, he had told his daughters that he would take them to Hanover and find husbands for them.
 Further bouts occurred in 1801 and 1804 and prevented talk of marriage for his daughters.
 Queen Charlotte feared that the subject of marriage, which had always bothered her husband, would push him back into insanity.
 She was stressed by her husband’s illness and wanted her daughters to remain close to her.
 The sisters – Charlotte, Augusta, Elizabeth, Mary, Sophia, and Amelia – continued to be over-protected and isolated which restricted them from meeting eligible suitors of their own age.

 Charlotte was the least attractive of the daughters, but she was the eldest daughter of a king and that held some weight in the marriage market.
 In 1795, the Prince of Wales tried to help Charlotte by asking their maternal uncle Prince Ernst of Mecklenburg-Strelitz to help arrange a marriage between Charlotte and the Duke of Oldenburg.
 Charlotte was delighted and her sister Elizabeth started to refer to Charlotte as the Duchess of Oldenburg in letters, but nothing ever came of the proposed match.